Bill Geddie: Career

 Geddie was the co-creator and the original executive producer for The View; it debuted in August 1997 and he stayed with the show until 2014.
 He was frequently featured on the show; he acknowledged, "If I can be the brunt of a joke, if I can do to get a laugh, or if I can help in any way that's what I'll do.
 Otherwise, that is it.
 I stay out of the way... if you watch the show, you see that generally speaking I'm a side player and I'm basically there to get a laugh."
 Geddie had well documented disagreements, in particular with former hosts Star Jones, Rosie O'Donnell, and guest host Kathy Griffin.
 He left the show in 2014.

 ABC Entertainment named Geddie as executive producer for Tamron Hall on January 22, 2019.
 He left the show in March 2020.

 Geddie was a screenwriter in his spare time.
 He wrote the script for Unforgettable, a film starring Ray Liotta and Linda Fiorentino.

 He was executive producer, writer and director of the Barbara Walters Specials and The 10 Most Fascinating People.

 Geddie was the owner of May Avenue Productions.
 He was a partner with Walters in BarWall Productions for 25 years.

+From 2017 to 2020, Geddie co-hosted The Geddie Dunn Show, a weekly podcast with longtime friend and television personality Troy Dunn.